corrado9999/CarND-LaneLines-P1/P1-WriteUp.md

 ### 2. Identify potential shortcomings with your current pipeline

 Detected lines flicker.
 This is mainly due to the broken lines that keep entering and exiting the ROI.
-But even the unbroken line slightly flicker.
+But even the unbroken lines slightly flicker.
 This is connected to the second issue.
 The probabilistic Hough transform has too many parameters and it is hard to understand the effect of small changes in them.
 For example, one would expect that by increasing rho it would be less sensitive to imperfections in the edge detection step, and hence find more lines.
 But this is not